Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-One major project has been identified by AreaSearch as potentially impacting this region.
-Key projects include East Maitland Catalyst Area, Hunter Valley Hydrogen Hub, Stony Pinch Urban Development, and Maitland Local Housing Strategy 2041.
-The following details those most likely to be relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A total of one project has been identified by AreaSearch as potentially impacting this area.
+Key projects include East Maitland Catalyst Area, Stony Pinch Urban Development, Maitland Local Housing Strategy 2041, and Hunter Regional Plan 2041.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.